jhradilek/irssi-notifications/README.markdown

 ### Loading the Script

-To load the **notifications** in Irssi, run the following Irssi command:
+To load the **notifications** script in Irssi, run the following Irssi command:

     /script load notifications